-PARENT/TEACHER CONFERENCES
+PARENT-TEACHER CONFERENCES

-The Hall County Middle Schools actively encourage parents to meet in conference with their son's/daughter's teachers.
-Parents are considered by the middle school to be an essential part of the team helping to educate each student.
+The Hall County School District actively encourages parents to meet in conference with their child's teachers.
+Parents are considered by the schools to be an essential part of the team helping to educate each student.
 It is through parent support and interest, working with the faculty and staff, that every student will achieve maximum success.
 A parent requesting a conference with his child's teacher should contact the school by phone or email.
+A parent wishing a conference with a teacher should contact the school.